department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

     - There was some confusion with the service years question, as well as some of the wording in other questions (e.g., *C-123 plane*, *neutral zone*).
 The details are documented later in this report.
 1. What feedback do Veterans (and others) have on the **entire set of questions**?

-     - Participants were presented with anywhere from 2-10 questions, which varied based on their responses and the branching logic.
+     - Participants were presented with anywhere from 2-10 questions (average of 6), which varied based on their responses and the branching logic.
 There were no comments about there being too many questions.
 One pilot participant (who saw only 2 questions) said that he expected more questions--to be asked about the specifics of his job, whether he was in or around burn pits, and about his medical conditions.

 1. Do Veterans (and others) **know enough about their military service to answer the questions**?
 If not, what do they need to answer them?